oliver-butterley/ma2-2024/pages/exercises1.md

 > Let $f$ be differentiable on $(a, b)$ and suppose that $f$ takes a local minimum or maximum at the point $c \in (a, b)$.
 Then $f^{\prime}(c) = 0$.

-Discuss the possibility to improve the statement with a stronger conclusion or a weaker hypothesis.
+Discuss the possibility to improve the statement in the sense of making it stronger.
+Would this be stronger or weaker conclusion?
+Would this be a stronger or a weaker hypothesis?

 <style scoped>
 h1 {
     counter-reset: h2
 }
 h2:after {
     counter-increment: h2;
     content: "1." counter(h2)
 }
 </style>